fassko/fassko.github.io/Content/blog/swiftui-navigationview.md

 ## Showing Navigation View

 To show a Navigation Bar using SwiftUI, we should use the `NavigationView` component that is responsible for this purpose.
-It requires just that we need provide the `Content` that is a `View` type.
+It requires that we provide the `Content` that is a `View` type.
 The `Content` can be anything starting from a text field and ending with scrollable content.
 In short, it can be any SwiftUI view.

 To show a title for the navigation, SwiftUI has a completely different approach like we have used to with UIKit.
 We should set it as a view modifier, not for the `NavigationView` but the `Content`.